ballerina-platform/ballerina-lang/docs/lang-ref/types-variables.md

 The `message` type is an opaque type used to represent a request to a `resource`.
 This approach allows the `resource` to be network-protocol independent, even though a given `resource` is always tied to a particular protocol because a `service` can only be bound to one network protocol at a time.

-Library functions for accessing information from this type are in the package `ballerina.lang.message`.
+Library functions for accessing information from this type are in the package `ballerina.lang.messages`.

 A variable of type `message` can be initialized to hold an empty message as follows: